bioinformed/glu-genetics/doc/modules/ld/tagzilla.rst

 --------------------------------------------

-TagZilla can read in these files containing the pre-computed pair-wise LD parameter between the SNPs in certain region.For details about the format of these files, user can refer to this link: http://www.sph.umich.edu/csg/qin/FESTA/sample_files/
+TagZilla can read in these files containing the pre-computed pair-wise LD parameter between the SNPs in certain region.
+For details about the format of these files, user can refer to this link: http://www.sph.umich.edu/csg/qin/FESTA/sample_files/